DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

 ````
 dpkg -l
 `````
-Note: these are bash pacakges, not R or python packages.
+Note: these are Bash pacakges, not R or python packages.
 To see python packages, we would type`pip list` For pip installed packages, and `conda list` for conda installed packages.
 More on this later.

 Running software from Terminal is very easy, all you have to do is type in the name of the software.
-For example, if we type `ipython`, we open ipython, a simple bash-based python IDE:
+For example, if we type `ipython`, we open ipython, a simple Bash-based python IDE:

 *Figure 2.4: typing `ipython` opens up ipython software, so now I type commands in using the Python programming language, not Bash.
 To quit this python application and go back to Bash, I enter the python command `quit`.*